postech-compsec/postech-compsec.github.io/pages/research.md

 {:.alert .alert-warning}
 🔬 Let's break some systems together!
-Our potential research directions are listed on this page for your reference.
-Please reach out to us at EMAIL for further details.
+Our potential research directions are listed on this page for your reference and you can reach out to us to learn more.
 Also, feel free to BYOI (Bring Your Own Ideas) - your input is highly valued!

 ## General direction